-Management is responsible for the implementation of agreed audit recommendations and internal audit undertakes periodic follow-up reviews to ensure such recommendations have been implemented.
+Management is responsible for the implementation of agreed audit recommendations and the appointed internal auditor undertakes periodic follow-up reviews to ensure such recommendations have been implemented.

 The Audit Committee also advises the Board on the appointment of internal auditors, reporting accountants and financial statements auditors and their remuneration for audit and non-audit work as well as reporting annually to the Board on the committee's activity and decision-making.
+The Internal Audit contract was tendered in 2021-22 and new internal auditors were appointed and commenced the contract at the start of the 2022-23 academic year.